X-Ray Technology Schools in New York City

 The 2-year program in radiology is certified by the ARRT and accredited by the JRCERT.
 Like the program at LaGuardia Community College, it is designed to prepare students for the registry's certification exam.
 Students who are accepted into the program must purchase lab clothes and liability insurance and provide evidence of good health.

 The requirements for the 65-credit program consist of 24 credits of general studies courses in the liberal arts and sciences, health care ethics and speech.
 The 41 credits of major coursework mirror those of the aforementioned colleges and include a clinical education component.
-Qualified graduates have found positions at a number of area hospitals, including Brooklyn Hospital, New York Presbyterian Hospital, St. Luke's-Roosevelt Hospital Center and other leading institutions.
+Qualified graduates have found positions at a number of leading hospitals in the area.

 Bachelor of Science in Radiological Science

 This program is also accredited by the JRCERT.
 It is intended for students who have completed a college- or hospital-based program in medical imaging, and admission requirements include an up-to-date state license, a certification from the ARRT and proof of computer literacy.
-Qualified students may be able to transfer up to 65 credit hours, and at the present time, the college has articulation agreements with CUNY Bronx Community College and CUNY Hostos Community College.
+Qualified students may be able to transfer up to 65 credit hours to colleges with articulation agreements.

 The 120-credit degree program requires additional general education courses; students also pursue advanced topics in imaging, pharmacology and sectional anatomy.
 It culminates in a capstone course that provides them with the opportunity to examine some of the issues associated with diagnostic imaging and radiation treatments and complete a significant writing project.
 In addition to graduate studies, students who complete the program may be prepared for advanced clinical, leadership or management positions.